MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-merge-mirroring-policy-command.md

 ::: zone pivot="fabric"

 Changes the tables's [mirroring policy](mirroring-policy.md).
-The mirroring policy mirrors tables in Azure Data Explorer in parquet format and allows you to partition your files to improve query speed.
+The mirroring policy creates a logical copy of tables in Azure Data Explorer in parquet format and allows you to partition your files to improve query speed.
 Each partition is represented as a separate column using the *PartitionName* listed in the *Partitions* list.
 This means there are more columns in the target than in your source table.

 ## Permissions